 We enjoyed the conversations (and the mimosas) but were so excited to go and see our stateroom!
 We left the lounge and were thrilled to see our stateroom was right across the hall which turned out to be super convenient for getting tea in the morning and bottles of water throughout the day.

-I had toured the 1-bedroom suites twice while on travel agent trainings, but walking in to that room knowing it was mine for 4 nights was an incredible feeling!
+I had the chance to look in the 1-bedroom suite before, but walking in to that room knowing it was mine for 4 nights was an incredible feeling!
 When we opened the door there were gasps from all of us, I believe the word “wow” was used about 67 times in the next 10 minutes while we explored.

-The suite was larger than I remembered (probably because there were only 4 of us instead of 15 travel agents in it) and I hadn’t realized there were 3 closets in that hallway.
+The suite was larger than I remembered and I hadn’t realized there were 3 closets in that hallway.
 There was a dining room, living room area, desk, bedroom and 2 full bathrooms.
 The master bathroom was like something out of a magazine with a TV in the mirror, separate shower stall and a bathtub so large I could have practiced my backstroke!